 Toddlers and preschoolers will love the counting element, the catchy rhyming text, and seeing favorite characters.
 They’ll also be delighted by the Christmas tree on the last page, which features colorful flashing lights.

 With Christmas festivities underway, twenty big trucks have jobs to do!
 This book is a truck lover’s dream come true, with a doughnut truck, snowplow, digger, crane, dump trucks, and more.

 I also love how this book is told through the eyes of two kids, who become the heroes of the story when they come up with an ingenious solution to a broken Christmas tree star.

 If you like this book, also be sure to check out the original, 20 Big Trucks in the MIddle of the Street.

-This cute little story, new in 2022, features an overzealous tow truck who’s eager to help his friends decorate for Christmas.
+This cute little story features an overzealous tow truck who’s eager to help his friends decorate for Christmas.
 The truck’s enthusiasm results in funny disasters that will make the preschool crowd crack up.

 Little vehicle lovers will also delight in the cast of characters that includes cranes, buses, and race cars.

 Adult readers who enjoy puns (ME!) will appreciate numerous gems like, “Boats buoy spirits in low or yuletide.”